 We spent most of our time at the party pool and felt like our room was quite convenient.
 We could freshen up whenever we wanted to.
 Plus, there were a couple restaurants handy.
 Marios Restaurant for second breakfast, Bella Napoli for gluten free pizza at lunchtime and Cafe de Paris for an afternoon coffee.

 2. Long Beautiful Beach

-As of 2019, we have visited 5 Sandals Resorts.
-Sandals Grande Antigua has the best beach we’ve seen so far.
+As of 2020, we have visited 5 Sandals Resorts.
+Sandals Grande Antigua has the best walkable beach we’ve seen so far.
 It is located on Antigua’s best beach, Dickenson Bay.
 If you like to walk, it’s a little under 2 miles of gorgeous white sand.

 Tip: Make sure to catch a sunset.
 This beach had breathtaking sunsets almost every night.
 Pack a tripod for your smart phone or digital camera to take advantage of this occasion.
 Here is a great portable tripod with remote for your smart phone.
 It works wonders for your selfies too!